Published by Jeremy. Last Updated on November 11, 2022.

 So if safety is a concern here, don't fret- they've got this one covered!

-Go Ape North Park is located at 991 Tennis Court Rd in Allison Park (inside North Park).
+Go Ape North Park was located at 991 Tennis Court Rd in Allison Park (inside North Park) and closed in 2022.
 We'd like to thank our friends at Go Ape for inviting us over to check out the course in North Park.
 Advanced booking is required.
 As always, all opinions are our own.